 GC content distribution aims to check the potential of AT/GC separation.
 Sample contamination, sequencing bias, and errors during library preparation can impact on the sequencing results.

 Note: The x-axis represents the position in reads, and the y-axis indicates the percentage of each type of bases (A, T, G, C); different bases can be distinguished by different colors.

 Sequencing Depth & Coverage Distribution

 Sequencing depth and coverage illustrate the average number of pair-end clean reads which are aligned to the known reference nucleotides.
-The sequencing coverage distribution determines whether the identification of variations can be done with a certain degree of confidence at specific base
+The sequencing coverage distribution determines whether the identification of variations can be done with a certain degree of confidence at specific base positions.

 Average sequencing depth (bar plot) and coverage (dot-line plot) in each chromosome